mollenwambui/Ruby-on-Rails-Search-Engine/README.md

 I created an analytics page where if you go to that route "/analytics" you will see all your web analytics.

-The articles I created can be found on the "/articles" root
+The articles I created can be found on the "/articles" route